Checkerboard CFT: Reductions of Checkerboard CFT to Familiar FCFTs

 which is otherwise described as the logarithmic derivative of the operator \(\widehat T\) of equation \eqref{T-matrix_operator_form} (with the R-matrix \eqref{R-matrix_BFKL_oper}) at the point \(u=0\),

 It would be tempting to formulate a BFKL Fishnet theory via a Lagrangian, as a $\log$-derivative of \eqref{BFKLCFT} around $u=0$.
 However, such point is too singular so we simply assume that calculating physical quantities we first use the Lagrangian \eqref{BFKLCFT} at $u \neq 0$, then extract the associated quantity in the BFKL model from the $u=0$ expansion.
 That is, for the practical purposes in doing the calculations in this BFKL limit, such as for the correlators of the type~\eqref{correlator}, the graph-building operator formalism developed in the previous section seems to suit better.
+Similar $4$-point functions and related $2$-dimensional integrals were studied in \cite{Dotsenko:1984ad,Neretin:2022pbv,Derkachov:2022ytx}.